Mila Air Purifier review

 Should you buy the Mila Air Purifier?

 If you want a basic purifier, this is probably OTT for you.
-But if you want to know that a purifier really is cleaning the air in your home – and can prove it with stacks of data – and you want a range of modes and functions, plus filters specifically suited to your health needs, there's nothing quite like the Mila right now.
-It's a superb choice... if you manage to snag one before they sell out again.
+But if you want to know that a purifier is cleaning the air in your home – and can prove it with stacks of data – and you want a range of modes and functions, plus filters specifically suited to your health needs, there's nothing quite like the Mila right now.
+It's a superb choice... if you snag one before they sell out again.

 Claire Davies